Kyambura Gorge: Best Chimp Trekking & Wildlife Experience

 Chimpanzee Trekking in Kyambura Gorge

 Chimpanzee trekking is the primary reason that visitors come to Kyambura Gorge, and for good reason.
-The opportunity to see wild chimpanzees in their natural habitat, interacting with each other, foraging for food, or simply playing in the trees, is an exhilarating and once-in-a-lifetime experience.
+The opportunity to see wild chimpanzees in their natural habitat, interacting with each other, foraging for food, or simply playing in the trees, is an exhilarating and once-in-a-lifetime wildlife experience.

 The Trekking Experience